face-hh/webx/docs/for-developers/html++.md

 The thing is, B9 does not use `rel` to define what to do with each thing.
 It uses the **order** of your tags, being the first tag of each kind the one that will be used for it's specific purpose.
 In other words: your first `<link>` has to href an image and will be your site's icon, your second `<link>` has to href a stylesheet and will be the source for the page's CSS, and your `<script>` tag should be the third one, and will be the source for the page's Luau script.

 HTTPS is supported for `src` and `href` attributes, if you want to link external Luau scripts, images, or stylesheets.
 Later on you'll also see that you can import Luau scripts from the script itself.
+Also, images have support for `base64` in both the `src` property of the HTML++ tag and on the Luau `set_content()` function (which you'll learn to use later).

 {% code title="index.html" overflow="wrap" lineNumbers="true" %}